 34. Social Services are Less Strained When Americans are Employed

-When we buy American made products and keep Americans working, it puts less of a strain on a number of Social Services including unemployment benefits, Medicaid, and food assistance.
+When we buy American-made products and keep Americans working, it puts less strain on a range of Social Services, including unemployment benefits, Medicaid, and food assistance.

 35. Crime Increases and Decreases Alongside Unemployment Rates

 Multiple studies have shown a correlation between unemployment and property crimes.
 When unemployment is up, property crime increases.
-I don’t think we need a study to show us the difference in crime rates between a working-class neighborhood and a community suffering from low employment.
+We don’t need a study to show us the difference in crime rates between a working-class neighborhood and a community suffering from low employment.

 Buying Products Made in the USA is Better for the Environment